Is WordPress the right CMS for your website?

 A brand new site, possibly in line with new branding – everything shiny and new!

-However, from my experience, far too many businesses get too focussed on the look and feel of the new site, whether this is through an off-the-shelf theme or concepts provided by the branding agency.
+However, from my experience, far too many businesses get too focused on the look and feel of the new site, whether this is through an off-the-shelf theme or concepts provided by the branding agency.

 Forget what it’s going to look like for the moment – will it do what you need?